anonymoose/clj-options/joptions/README.md

 # JOptions

 Java library that makes it easy to consume JQuantLib in clojure.

 Because sometimes you just want IV for an American option and you don't want to get your PhD first.

+This does what I need it to do, but might provide a nice shell for doing other interesting work with JQuantLib.

 ## Setup